Donaldttt/fuzzyy/README.md

 FuzzyGrep requires any of grep, ag or rg command.

-FuzzyFiles requires find command or powershell's Get-ChildItem in windows
+FuzzyFiles uses find command in unix (if not found it will use vim's glob function, which is blocking) or powershell's Get-ChildItem in windows.

 ## Default Keymaps